 -interview

-The collection of data was obtained from the Ma'had Darulllughah Wadda'awah Islamic Boarding School.
+The study data were collected from the Ma’had Darulllughah Wadda’awah Islamic boarding school.
 There are two sources of data in this study.
-The first is primary data derived from observations and interviews with participants.
-The focus of observations and interviews is the practice of TQM in Islamic boarding schools, including: continuous improvement, setting quality standards, changing culture, reverse organization and maintaining relationships with customers.
+The primary data were derived from observations and interviews with participants.
+The observations and interviews were focused on the practice of TQM in Islamic boarding schools, including continuous improvement, setting quality standards, changing culture, reverse organization, and maintaining relationships with customers.
 Researchers conducted observations and interviews at Islamic boarding schools after obtaining permission from the pesantren leaders.
-Observations were carried out for approximately one semester, precisely in the Odd semester of the 2022 observation year.
-Data was collected through direct observation.
-Researchers visited the pesantren on Monday-Friday to study the habits of the participants including how they think, how they work, the language they use, and their free time.
-The observations are then recorded in a notebook for further analysis.
-And some of the participants' activities in TQM practice were recorded using a video recorder.
+Observations were carried out for approximately one semester, precisely in the odd semester of the 2022 academic year.
+Data were collected through direct observation.
+Researchers visited the pesantren from Monday to Friday to observe the habits of the participants, including how they think, how they work, the language they use, and what they do in their free time.
+The observations were then recorded in a notebook for further analysis, the activities of some participants were recorded using a video recorder.

-Interview data collection was carried out by seeing and hearing more detailed explanations and understanding of participants about their experiences in TQM practice.
-Interviews with boarding school administrators were conducted in their respective offices.
-Meanwhile, the interview with the teacher was conducted in a room that is usually used to teach students.
-The time needed to collect interview data is approximately one week with an interview duration of 30-45 minutes.
-The interview was focused on responding to the research formulation on the phenomenology of the Total Quality Management program at Pondok Pesantren.
-During the interview process, the researcher used the help of a recorder and notebook.
+Interview data were collected by seeing and hearing more detailed explanations and understanding of participants views about their experiences in TQM practice.
+The interviews with boarding school administrators were conducted in their respective offices.
+Meanwhile, the interviews with teachers were conducted in a room otherwise used to teach students.
+The interview data were collected in approximately one week with the duration of a single interview ranging from 30 to 45 minutes.
+The interviews were focused on responding to the research formulation on the phenomenology of the TQM program at the Pondok Pesantren.
 Each interview transcript was identified and checked for accuracy with colleagues.
-Researchers also carry out ethical considerations includes providing information about the nature of research, voluntary participation, permission to record interview, confidentiality the identity of the participants either on the recording, transcripts, as well as on the full description.
+The researchers also carried out ethical considerations, including providing information about the nature of research, voluntary participation, permission to record interview, confidentiality of the identity of the participants on the recording, transcripts, as well as on the full description.
 The results of the interviews were then compiled into a record report on the results of the interviews for further analysis.
-Secondary data comes from pesantren manuals, and journals that are relevant to this research.
+The secondary data were derived from pesantren manuals and journals relevant to this research.
 Data sources refer to management systems, staff behavior, organizational focus, service delivery, and student learning processes.

 Data analysis technique